Impressum Law: The German Telemedia Act’s Curse for Micro-Influencers

 The Scope & Risk of the Impressumspflicht for Micro-Influencers

 It is the scope of the Impressumspflicht which really puts small creators at risk.
-The full requirements of what needs to be included in an imprint can be found in § 5 of the German Telemedia Act, but the ones likely to be relevant to micro-influencers are the following:
+The full requirements of what needs to be included in a legal notice can be found in § 5 of the German Telemedia Act, but the ones likely to be relevant to micro-influencers are the following:

 1) Full name